willdemelo/Replication_Study_Suk2023/README.md

 *Validation*:

 I was responsible for the discussion section of the writeup, where I describe in detail how our results fail to replicate and possible reasons for why.
+For instance, I show that the differences between our results and the original study's are likely due to the difference among our samples; the original study used a UK sample, and we used a US sample.
+The cultural differences between two populations may have exerted a confounding effect on our results, leading to a lack of variation between our two conditions and causing our confirmatory analyses to fail ro replicate.

 *Writing - original draft and Writing - review & editing*:

-I wrote the original draft of the writeup used on our [OSF pre-registration](https://osf.io/52sfp) and further reviewed and edited that draft for the final product published online.
+I wrote the original draft of the writeup used for our [OSF pre-registration](https://osf.io/52sfp) and further reviewed and edited that draft for the final product published online.

 ## Resources
 - **Editor Used:** RStudio